nios-students/docs/wiki/FAQ'S.md

 > there is no checkbox for you to tick, whenever a question is asked from Optional module you can mention which Module you have picked e.g., **3 Ans: (optional module A)**, additionally you can also write it before starting a Section e.g., **Section-I (optional module A)**.

 > [!WARNING]
 > Important!
-You are expected to answer questions only from one part of Module B. Do **NOT** attempt questions from both module A and module B doing so may result in marks being deducted or responses being ignored.
+You are expected to answer questions only from one Module A or B. Do **NOT** attempt questions from both module A and module B doing so could result in marks being deducted or responses being ignored.

-## Where is find whatever I'm looking for
+## Where is find whatever I'm looking for?

 *Written by u/Sure-Woodpecker-3952*
 - PCP (non compulsory) HALL TICKET [1](https://sdmis.nios.ac.in/search/pcp-hall-ticket)